Dates & Prices

 Day 12

-KutaisiToday, head to the pretty city of Kutaisi on train, the second largest in the country (approximately 4 hours).
+KutaisiToday, head to the pretty city of Kutaisi on train, the third largest in the country (approximately 4.5 hours).
 Kutaisi is more than 3000 years old, connected to the legend of Jason and the Argonauts, along with his mythical (or is it?)
 Golden Fleece.
 On arrival, follow your leader on a city walking tour in this charming city, passing City Hall, Opera house and Mon plesier Arch, and visit Golden Marquee Palace and Mtsvane Bazari (market) known for its fresh vegetables, fruits, natural dairy products, meat, a variety of spices.
 In your free time, maybe visit another significant historical site, the Gelati Cathedral or explore the cobbled streets of the town as you make your way up to the ruins of Bagrati palace and citadel.

 Meals: Breakfast -